Let $\mathbb F$ denote a field and let $\mathbb F_p$ denote a prime field with $p$ elements.

 Each witness vector $W_i$ is encoded via the polynomial $$ W_i(X)\coloneqq \sum_{j=1}^n\mathcal L_j(X)\cdot x_{i,j} $$ over the evaluation domain ${\omega,\ldots,\omega^n}$.
 Here, the polynomials $\mathcal L_1(X),\ldots,\mathcal L_n(X)$ are the Lagrange basis polynomials for the $n$-dimensional $\mathbb F_p$-vector of all polynomials of degree at most $n-1$ with the property $$ \mathcal L_j(\omega^k) = \begin{cases} 1, & j=k,\\ 0, & \text{otherwise}. \end{cases}% $$

-To prove the correct wiring of the witness vectors in PLONK, we concatenate the witness vectors $W_1,W_2,W_3$ and combine them into a single vector $(W_1,W_2,W_3)$ of length $3n$.1 The next figure illustrates this concatenation and, additionally, lists the evaluation domain of each $S_i$ when represented as a polynomial.
+To prove the correct wiring of the witness vectors $W_1,W_2,W_3$ in PLONK, we concatenate and combine them into a single vector $(W_1,W_2,W_3)$ of length $3n$.1 The goal is to apply the permutation argument to the combined vector $(W_1,W_2,W_3)$.

-The goal is to apply the permutation argument to the combined vector $(W_1,W_2,W_3)$.
 We face the problem that each $W_i$ has the same evaluation domain $\omega,\ldots,\omega^n$.
 The permutation argument in above lemma, however, requires distinct elements $w_1,\ldots,w_{3n}$.

 We, therefore, choose $c_1,c_2\in\mathbb F_p$ such that the sets $$ H \coloneqq \{\omega,\ldots,\omega^n\},\quad c_1H = \{c_1\omega,\ldots,c_1\omega^n\},\quad c_2H = \{c_2\omega,\ldots,c_2\omega^n\}, $$ are pairwise disjunct.2 Now, we have a domain of length $3n$ with truly distinct elements as the following figure depicts.

-We define $w=(w_1,\ldots,w_{3n})$ with $$ w_{(i-1)n+j} \coloneqq x_{i,j}, $$ and $u=(u_1,\ldots,u_{3n})$ with $$ u_{(i-1)n+j} \coloneqq c_i\omega^j, $$ where $i=1,2,3$, $j=1,\ldots,n$, $c_0\coloneqq 1$, and $c_1,c_2$ as above.
+We define $w=(w_1,\ldots,w_{3n})$ with $$ w_{(i-1)n+j} \coloneqq x_{i,j} = W_i(\omega^j), $$ and $u=(u_1,\ldots,u_{3n})$ with $$ u_{(i-1)n+j} \coloneqq c_i\omega^j, $$ where $i=1,2,3$, $j=1,\ldots,n$, $c_0\coloneqq 1$, and $c_1,c_2$ as above.
 The vector $w$ contains all $3n$ witness variables and we assume that $\sigma$ encodes all copy constraints (i.e., equalities between variables in $a$).

 At this point, we could use the Schwartz-Zippel-DiMello-Lipton Lemma and check if

-$$ \prod_{i=1}^{3n}( w_i + u_i \alpha + \beta) - \prod_{i=1}^{3n} (w_i + u_{\sigma(i)} \alpha + \beta) = 0 $$ for uniformly and independently at random selected $\alpha,\beta\in\mathbb F_p$.
+$$ \prod_{i=1}^{3n}( w_i + u_i\cdot \beta + \gamma) - \prod_{i=1}^{3n} (w_i + u_{\sigma(i)}\cdot\beta + \gamma) = 0 $$ for i.i.d. uniformly random $\beta,\gamma\in\mathbb F_p$.
 If the check held, with an error probability of at most $\frac{3n}{p}$ we could infer that the two involved polynomials are indeed identical and, hence, $\sigma(w)=w$.
-However, the permutation check in PLONK doesn’t stop here but reduces above zero check to a vanishing check.3
+However, as we are going to discuss, the permutation check in PLONK doesn’t stop here but reduces above zero check to a vanishing check.3

 For this vanishing check, we encode the vector $u$ and its permutation $\sigma(u)$ via, in total, $6$ polynomials over the domain $\{\omega,\ldots,\omega^n\}$: $$ U_{\text{id},i}(X) \coloneqq c_{i-1}X,\quad i=1,2,3, $$ and $$ U_{\sigma,i}(X) \coloneqq \sum_{j=1}^n c_{i-1}\omega^{\sigma(j)}\cdot\mathcal{L}_j(X),\quad i=1,2,3. $$

-For notational purposes, we also define $$ f(T,X,Y)\coloneqq \prod_{i=1}^{3} ( W_i(T) + U_{\text{id},i}(T) X + Y), $$ and $$ g(T,X,Y)\coloneqq \prod_{i=1}^{3} ( W_i(T) + U_{\sigma,i}(T) X + Y). $$
+For notational purposes, we also define the polynomials in $\mathbb F_p[T,X,Y]$ $$ f(T,X,Y)\coloneqq \prod_{i=1}^{3} ( W_i(T) + U_{\text{id},i}(T)\cdot X + Y), $$ and $$ g(T,X,Y)\coloneqq \prod_{i=1}^{3} ( W_i(T) + U_{\sigma,i}(T)\cdot X + Y). $$

-This gives us $$ \hspace{-1.3em} \begin{alignat}{3} &\prod_{i=1}^{3n}( w_i + u_i X + Y) &&= \prod_{i=1}^{3n} (w_i + u_{\sigma(i)} X + Y) \\ \Longleftrightarrow\quad &\prod_{j=1}^n\prod_{i=1}^{3} ( x_{i,j} + c_{i-1}\omega^j X + Y) &&= \prod_{j=1}^n\prod_{i=1}^{3} (x_{i,j} + c_{i-1}\omega^{\sigma(j)} X + Y)\\ \Longleftrightarrow\quad &\prod_{j=1}^n \underbrace{\prod_{i=1}^{3} ( W_i(\omega^j) + U_{\text{id},i}(\omega^j) X + Y)}_{= f(\omega^j,X,Y)} &&= \prod_{j=1}^n \underbrace{\prod_{i=1}^{3} (W_i(\omega^j) + U_{\sigma,i}(\omega^j) X + Y)}_{=g(\omega^j,X,Y)}\\ \Longleftrightarrow\quad &\prod_{j=1}^n f(\omega^j,X,Y) &&= \prod_{j=1}^n g(\omega^j,X,Y)\\ \label{eq:inverse-check}\Longleftrightarrow\quad &\frac{\prod_{j=1}^n f(\omega^j,X,Y)}{\prod_{j=1}^n g(\omega^j,X,Y)} &&= 1. \end{alignat} $$ Here, we can think of $f(\omega^j, X,Y)$ as the evaluation of the polynomial $f(T,X,Y)$ at the point $T=\omega^j$.
-And similarly for $g(T,X,Y)$.
+This gives us $$ \hspace{-1.3em} \begin{alignat*}{3} &\prod_{i=1}^{3n}( w_i + u_i X + Y) &&= \prod_{i=1}^{3n} (w_i + u_{\sigma(i)} X + Y) \\ \Longleftrightarrow\quad &\prod_{j=1}^n\prod_{i=1}^{3} ( x_{i,j} + c_{i-1}\omega^j X + Y) &&= \prod_{j=1}^n\prod_{i=1}^{3} (x_{i,j} + c_{i-1}\omega^{\sigma(j)} X + Y)\\ \Longleftrightarrow\quad &\prod_{j=1}^n \underbrace{\prod_{i=1}^{3} ( W_i(\omega^j) + U_{\text{id},i}(\omega^j) X + Y)}_{= f(\omega^j,X,Y)} &&= \prod_{j=1}^n \underbrace{\prod_{i=1}^{3} (W_i(\omega^j) + U_{\sigma,i}(\omega^j) X + Y)}_{=g(\omega^j,X,Y)}\\ \Longleftrightarrow\quad &\prod_{j=1}^n f(\omega^j,X,Y) &&= \prod_{j=1}^n g(\omega^j,X,Y)\\ \stackrel{w.h.c.}{\Longleftrightarrow}\quad &\prod_{j=1}^n f(\omega^j,\beta,\gamma) &&= \prod_{j=1}^n g(\omega^j,\beta,\gamma)\quad{ \small(\text{for random $\beta,\gamma\in\mathbb F_p$})}\\ \Longleftrightarrow\quad &\frac{\prod_{j=1}^n f(\omega^j,\beta,\gamma)}{\prod_{j=1}^n g(\omega^j,\beta,\gamma)} &&= 1\quad{ \small(\text{assuming that }g(\omega^j,\beta,\gamma)\neq 0,\forall j)}. % \label{eq:inverse-check}\Longleftrightarrow\quad &\frac{\prod_{j=1}^n f(\omega^j,X,Y)}{\prod_{j=1}^n g(\omega^j,X,Y)} &&= 1. \end{alignat*} $$

 -